-The universal thing that all speakers must be able to do is to deliver great sounds and music.
+The universal thing that all speakers must be able to do is deliver great sounds and music.

-While you are wondering what the benefits of waterproof speakers in your car, you may find yourself wondering why anyone would do so.
-The benefits could be limited, not allowing you to easily understand why someone would decide to install them.
+While you are wondering about the benefits of waterproof speakers in your car, you may wonder why anyone would install them in a typical vehicle.

 Many people install waterproof speakers in their car because they live close to coastal regions where the high humidity damage their current speakers.

 Some people like to smoke while driving even when it rains, or on the more extreme side, people with older cars live in areas where flooding occurs.